-ING has opted for cooperative tax compliance (‘horizontaal toezicht’), which implies overall transparency and disclosure of relevant tax risks to the Dutch tax authorities.
+ING undertakes cooperative tax compliance, which implies overall transparency and disclosure of relevant tax risks to the Dutch tax authorities.
 ING seeks to maintain the same level of transparency with local tax authorities worldwide.

 From 2015 onwards, ING’s annual reports have contained a country-by-country overview of the result before tax and the total tax charge per tax jurisdiction.

-ING Group’s (weighted) average global effective income tax rate for the last three years is published annually on Our Stance – Income Taxes.
-More in depth information on the global effective tax rate can be found in our Annual Report (chapter Consolidated Annual Accounts - Taxation).
-The cash tax paid per year is also reported on a consolidated basis in our Annual Report (see our consolidated statement of cash flows).
+ING Group’s (weighted) average global effective income tax rate for the last three years is published annually in our stance on income taxes.
+More in depth information on the global effective tax rate can be found in our annual report (chapter Consolidated Annual Accounts - Taxation).
+The cash tax paid per year is also reported on a consolidated basis in our annual report (see our consolidated statement of cash flows).

 For further in-depth information, also see our stance on income taxes.